The CDRouter Device Manager

-CDRouter 10.1 introduced a mechanism for organizing your packages and results around a single device, creating a database of your devices under test for easy reference, trend analysis, and reporting.
-The CDRouter “device manager” is a powerful tool improving on the focus of better overall test management in CDRouter 10.
+The CDRouter “device manager” is a powerful tool improving on the focus of better overall test management.
+Use of the device manager allows for a mechanism to organize your packages and results around a single device, creating a database of your devices under test for easy reference, trend analysis, and reporting.

 Click on the Devices tab at the top of CDRouter’s web interface.
 Here you’ll see a list of all of the devices in the system.
 If there’s a picture, you’ll see that in the list too.